When a public agency signs up for MRSC Rosters, there are a few transition steps that should be addressed prior to using the service.

 2. Develop/Update Contracting Procedures

-For small works, public agencies are required to establish various roster contracting procedures.
+For small works and vendor lists (vendor rosters), public agencies are required to establish roster contracting procedures.
 These can include, but are not limited to, internal staff responsibilities, bidding and contracting template use, bidding and award processes, use of electronic bidding, data collection/reporting, and direct contracting (if intending to use direct contracting).
 For more information on these processes and procedures, see MRSC’s Small Works Roster Manual.

-Public agencies should also adopt procedures for the use of vendor and/or consultant rosters as appropriate.
+Public agencies should also adopt procedures for the use of consultant rosters as appropriate.

 3. Notify Businesses

-You will need to notify your contractors/businesses of the transition and provide links and steps for the businesses to re-apply for your roster.
+You will need to notify your contractors/businesses of the transition and provide links and steps for the businesses to re-apply for your roster through MRSC Rosters.
 This should include email notification as well as updates to any applicable public-facing webpages.

 If a business has an existing MRSC Rosters account, they will need to add your public agency to their selections.
 If a business does not have an MRSC Rosters account, they will need to create an account and then select your public agency.

-If you will be using a third-party procurement portal for bidding (such as Bonfire, PublicPurchase, or Procureware), businesses/contractors must also register there to receive bid invitations.
+If you will be using a third-party procurement portal for bidding—such as Euna (Bonfire), PublicPurchase, or Procureware—businesses/contractors must also register there to receive bid invitations.

 You are welcome to incorporate the MRSC Rosters logo (below) into your transition outreach.
-You can right-click on the image to copy or save the image file.
+You can right-click on the image to copy/save the image file.

 4. Confirm Legal Notices

-MRSC will begin posting the required Legal Notices inviting contractors/businesses to MRSC Rosters on behalf of your agency.
+MRSC will begin posting the annual roster Notices inviting contractors/businesses to MRSC Rosters on behalf of your agency.
 Communicate to MRSC Rosters when your next notice is scheduled to be provided and confirm your legal newspaper of record.